What does an airline pilot/first officer do?

 Coordinate communications between air traffic control to ensure required rules and regulations was approved before every flight day.

-Some of the skills we found on airline pilot/first officer resumes included "customer service," "flight operations," and "atp."
-We have detailed the most important airline pilot/first officer responsibilities below.
+Common skills that an airline pilot/first officer uses to do their job include "customer service," "flight operations," and "atp."
+You can find details on the most important airline pilot/first officer responsibilities below.